 Confinements in three-dimensional shell shaped condensates inspired some theoretical works worth mentioning here.
-In \cite{bubbleteo1}, the authors apply both analytical and numerical techniques in order to investigate the ground state wave function of a BEC, its collective modes, and some expansion properties.
-The interesting paper \cite{bubbleteo2} employs thermodynamic arguments in order to survey clusters formations.
-The thermodynamics of a BEC on a spherical shell is analyzed, including the critical temperature in \cite{bubbleteo3, bubbleteo4, bubbleteo5}.
+For instance, in \cite{bubbleteo9}, the authors apply analytical methods to investigate the ground state wave function of a BEC and its collective modes.
+In \cite{bubbleteo1}, both analytical and numerical techniques are used in order to obtain expansion properties.
+The interesting paper \cite{bubbleteo2} employs thermodynamic arguments in order to survey the formation of clusters.
+The thermodynamics of a BEC on a spherical shell is analyzed, including the critical temperature, in Refs.~\cite{bubbleteo3, bubbleteo4, bubbleteo5}.
 The topological hollowing transition from a full sphere to a thin-shell was studied in \cite{bubbleteo6} and \cite{bubbleteo7}, thus finding some universal properties.
 The ground state and collective excitations of a dipolar BEC was considered in \cite{bubbleteo8}.
 The general physical relevance of cold atoms on curved manifolds is also addressed in \cite{bubbleteo10}.
 The contribution of \cite{bubbleteo11} plays with the idea that the external potential is equivalent to the harmonic trap for a large radius thin-shell.
 Universal scaling relations are found for topological superfluid transitions in bubble traps in \cite{bubbleteo12}.
-Non-Hermitian phase transitions are meticulously described in \cite{bubbleteo13}.
+And non-Hermitian phase transitions are meticulously described in \cite{bubbleteo13}.
 Although it is not the focus of this work, it is also worth citing vortex studies on spherical-like surfaces with no holes \cite{vortex1, vortex2, vortex3, vortex4, vortex5, vortex6, vortex7, vortex8}.